NCERT Book Solutions For Class 9 History Chapter 3

 Jews were also blamed for Germany’s defeat in World War I, despite the fact that a large number of them served with distinction in the conflict.
 The propaganda by the Nazis effectively worked on the minds of the people, making use of the centuries of anti-semitic feelings and tapping their emotions.
 This turned their hatred and anger at those who were blamed for all of Germany’s past and present ills.
 And the Nazis would be the remedy for these ‘ills’

-5. Explain what role of women in Nazi society.
+5. Explain the role of women in Nazi society.
 Return to Chapter 1 on the French Revolution.
 Write a paragraph comparing and contrasting the role of women in the two periods.

 6. In what ways did the Nazi state seek to establish total control over its people?